loafey/master-thesis/Thesis/2.0. Background/CPS.typ

 #import "../Prelude.typ": *
 == Continuation-passing Style <cps>
-_Continuation-passing style_ (CPS) is a style where control is passed explicitly via continuation functions rather than returning values.
+_Continuation-passing style_ (CPS) is a programming style where control is passed explicitly via continuation functions rather than returning values.
 Intuitively, we can think of continuations as functions that capture "the rest of the program".

-Continuations have seen successful use in many compilers for strict languages, for example by:
+Continuations have been successfully used in many compilers for strict languages, for example by:
 Appel @appel2007compiling, Fradet and Métayer @fradet1991compilation,
 and Kelsey and Hudak @kelsey1989realistic.